-The University does not have assets that qualify as heritage assets for disclosure in the financial statements.
+The University is in the process of identifying Heritage assets for disclosure in subsequent financial statements.

 2.10 Investment properties

 Investment properties are measured initially at its cost and cost includes transaction costs associated with acquiring the property.
 Where an investment property is acquired through a non-exchange transaction, it is measured at its fair value at the date of receipt.
 Subsequent to initial recognition, investment properties are measured at fair value at each reporting date.
 A gain or loss arising from a change in the fair value of investment property is recognised in statement of financial performance for the year in which it arises.